scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 ### Scala CLI updates

-The parser for Scala CLI `using` directives has moved into a compiler module `org.scala-lang::scala3-directives-parser:3.9.0`.
-This gives tools a shared implementation for parsing build and dependency directives in Scala source files and allows custom use outside of Scala CLI.

-Scala 3.9 also updates Scala CLI, which brings new features:
+Scala 3.9 updates Scala CLI, which brings new features:

 - The REPL can start **JShell**, so a project's classpath can be explored from Java as well as from Scala.
+Try it with `scala repl --jshell`.
 - Tests can be written against **JUnit 5 (Jupiter)**, not only the JUnit 4 interface shipped previously.
 - `export` can target **sbt 2.x**, allowing rapid conversion of a project to sbt.
 - **WebAssembly** is supported experimentally, matching the new Scala.js backend.